Kristina01111000/Drws_site/README.md

-file downloads are being tracked now by monster, they should count as an event -> on google analytics, not shown on monster the fact that the 40Q is in a file not originally from the wordpress site is what makes it so hard to track the link tracker works! -> it does not, the file download tracker works, not the link that i put in
+file downloads are being tracked now by monster, they should count as an event -> on google analytics, not shown on monster the fact that the 40Q is in a file not originally from the wordpress site is what makes it so hard to track the link tracker works! -> it does not, the file download tracker works, not the link that i put in try to get the link tracker to work